brunokatekawa/Curso_DS_Prod/README.md

 ---

 ## Before you start
-You can read the short and more **business oriented story** in this link:
+You can read the shorter and more **business oriented story** in this link:

 https://github.com/brunokatekawa/RossmannSales